Enter the dragon: Activities to usher in Chinese New Year 2024

 The annual Museum Roundtable Lunar New Year Hongbao Campaign is on till Feb 9, when visitors to any of the 43 participating museums, heritage institutions and galleries can collect an eight-piece set of red packets unique to that particular museum.

 This year’s hongbao set features dragons designed by Colombian artist Carlos Puentes.
+More details at go.gov.sg/MRHongbao2024